nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Hover over or click a recipe card.
    2. Press the 'F' key on the keyboard.

-Expected Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
+**Expected Result:** A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.<br/>
-Actual Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
+**Actual Result:** A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.<br/>
-Status: `Accepted`
+**Status:** `Accepted`

 <div style="page-break-after: always;"></div>

-### **Test Case 6: Edit Form Saves Recipe**
+### Test Case 6: Edit Form Saves Recipe

 Description: Verify edit form saves the edited recipe properly.
 Preconditions: User is on edit recipe form.